 • Many discounts only apply to specific coverage types, so the price break is applied to what you pay for that portion of coverage and doesn’t come off the entire bill.

-What are the types of car insurance discounts, and how much can you save?
+What are the types of car insurance discounts?

-• Driver profile discounts: Discounts concerning you and your driving habits.
+• Driver profile discounts: Discounts for you and your driving habits.

 How do car insurance discounts work?

-How much you can save depends on factors such as state laws and an insurer’s internal rules and guidelines.
+How much you can save on your car insurance depends on state laws and an insurer’s internal rules and guidelines.
 Each company will have its eligibility criteria, and the savings will vary.
 You should be able to see your discounts on the policy declarations page, though they may not be itemized.

 Here are seven things you should know about car insurance discounts.